UrimKurtishi/Firebase.NET/README.md

 Firebase.NET implements Firebase Cloud Messaging HTTP Protocol that enables sending notifications to Android, iOS and Web clients through Firebase Cloud Messaging.

-It is written in C# and can be used in c# or .net projects.
+It is written in C# and can be used in any c# or .net projects.

 ### Installation